TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 11.1.
 Only publications officially issued by BF, the website operated by BF (www.bayreuther-festspiele.de) and the admission tickets themselves contain authoritative information (date and starting times) on the Performances.
 BF reserves the right to make short-term changes such as postponing the time at which the Performance starts on the same day.
 BF bears no responsibility for the information in other publications.

-personalised admission ticket and
+- A personalised admission ticket or electronic ticket (mobile ticket) and

 11.6.
-BF is entitled to refuse admission to the event location or expel visitors from the event site for good cause, for example, in the event of clear symptoms of illness.
+BF is entitled to refuse admission to the event location or to expel visitors from the event location for good cause, for example, in the event of clear symptoms of illness.
 This also applies if an admission ticket holder violates mandatory provisions of the protection and hygiene concept.
 There will be no refund of the purchase price in these cases.

 11.7 .BF is entitled to introduce further admission checks by means of a so-called secure or control band on the visitor’s wrist, which is applied to the visitor during the first admission check.